owaits/ScreenMonkey.Help/reference/clipSettings/link.md

 ![](../../images/link-select-clip.png)

-There are two clips shown in the image above that require explanation.
-These are the Clear Layer clips named “Clear Layer 3” etc. You may link to these clips to clear the indicated layer.
+The Clear Layer clips named “Clear Layer 3” etc. are used to clear the indicated layer.
 This is very handy if you want something to appear, then disappear when it has finished.

 ## Link Viewer
 For more advanced use cases the Link Viewer is required.
 This allows you to view, add, edit and delete multiple links on a single clip.
 To open the Link Viewer right click on a clip and then click on ‘Link’ in the menu.
 The dialog will open showing all existing links.